laurentpayot/meteor-webpack-vue/README.md

 run tests with `meteor test --driver-package practicalmeteor:mocha`

-Beware semicolon lovers, I'm using CoffeeScript and Jade/Pug.
+I'm using LiveScript and Jade/Pug.
 Also using a [fork of vue-meteor](https://github.com/laurentpayot/vue-meteor/tree/ES5) for reactivity.